 Lap belts were long thought to be hazardous, but the first highly publicized definitive proof came in a 1986 report by the National Transportation Safety Board, an independent federal agency that had initially sought to investigate the effectiveness of seat belts in general but soon focused it’s attention on lap belts.

 The study found that in accidents involving 50 people who wore lap belts, 26 sustained serious to fatal injuries in crashes in which other occupants – wearing three-point belts or no belts at all – were less seriously injured or had walked away uninjured.
 Among all those involved in the auto accidents studied, 13 of the people who wore lap belts were killed, while only four people (out of 57) who were unrestrained died and only one (of 32) who was wearing a combination lap-shoulder belt died.

 The NTSB concluded: “In many cases, the lap belts induced severe to fatal injuries that probably would not have occurred if the lap belts had not been worn.”

 Shoulder belts were introduced in the early 1960s by Volvo but were not a requirement for autos sold in the United States until 1972, and then only for the front seats.
 Lap-shoulder belts were not required for rear seats until 1989 for all new cars and not until 1991 for all light trucks – and then only for the outside rear seats, not the rear center seat.
 All cars will be required to have the three-point seat belts in the middle rear seats by 2007.

 Yet that requirement pertains only to new cars and there will still be millions of cars on the road that will still have the dangerous lap belts in the center rear seat, where children and other smaller passengers often sit.

-Click here to contact a seat belt lawyer today.
+Call 800-243-1100 to contact a seat belt injury lawyer today.